01202 006 464

 About This Course

-The Access to Higher Education Diploma (Midwifery) is a nationally recognised Level 3 qualification, awarded by OCNL (Open College Network London) and regulated by the Quality Assurance Agency (QAA).
-It is the standard pathway for adult learners who want to enter midwifery degree study without traditional A-level qualifications.
+The Access to Midwifery course (formally the Access to Higher Education Diploma in Midwifery) is a nationally recognised Level 3 qualification, awarded by Skills & Education Group Access and regulated by the Quality Assurance Agency (QAA).
+It is the standard access to higher education midwifery pathway for adult learners who want to enter midwifery degree study without traditional A-level qualifications.

 The diploma covers the three core disciplines that underpin midwifery practice: Human Biology (anatomy, physiology, reproduction and the body systems relevant to pregnancy and birth), Psychology (maternal mental health, health behaviour, and the psychology of childbirth), and Midwifery and Health Studies (ethics in practice, health promotion, and professional values).
 All 16 units are mapped directly to university midwifery degree entry requirements.

-The course is delivered entirely online with no fixed class times.
+This is an access to midwifery course online with no fixed class times.
 You study at your own pace, submitting written assignments through our learning platform whenever you’re ready.
 A dedicated personal tutor provides detailed written feedback on every piece of work and guides you from enrolment through to completion.

 What You'll Study

-All 16 units are drawn from the OCNL-approved Midwifery specification and mapped to the subject areas that university midwifery departments expect applicants to have studied.
+All 16 units are drawn from the Skills & Education Group-approved Midwifery specification and mapped to the subject areas that university midwifery departments expect applicants to have studied.

 01Essay Writing